备注

 Developing DragonOS with Nix

-The introduction of Nix eliminates the dependency on manually maintained bootstrap.sh for the DragonOS development environment.
+The introduction of Nix eliminates the need for manually maintained bootstrap.sh in DragonOS’s development environment.
 Now, any Linux distribution can quickly build and run DragonOS by installing the Nix environment!

 Installing Nix and Enabling Flake Support